CoBrALab/optimized_antsMultivariateTemplateConstruction/README.md

         --sharpen-type: Type of sharpening applied to average during modelbuild.
 Can be one of: 'none', 'laplacian' and 'unsharp' (default: 'unsharp')
         --masks: File containing mask filenames, one file per line (no default) --mask-extract, --no-mask-extract: Use masks to extract images before registration (off by default)
+        --mask-merge-threshold: Threshold to combine masks during averaging (default: '0.5')
         --stages: Stages of modelbuild used (comma separated options: 'rigid' 'similarity' 'affine' 'nlin' 'nlin-only','volgenmodel-nlin'), append a number in brackets 'rigid[n]' to override global iteration setting (default: 'rigid,similarity,affine,nlin')
         --reuse-affines, --no-reuse-affines: Reuse affines from previous stage/iteration to initialize next stage (off by default)
         --final-target: Perform a final registration between the average and final target, used in postprocessing (default: 'none')
+        --final-target-mask: Mask for the final target used in postprocessing (default: 'none')
         --walltime-short: Walltime for short running stages (averaging, resampling) (default: '00:30:00')
         --walltime-linear: Walltime for linear registration stages (default: '0:45:00')
         --walltime-nonlinear: Walltime for nonlinear registration stages (default: '4:30:00')